tuckedf/teams-ai/prompting/BetterCoT-Examples.md

 State each step and show your work for performing the step.

 1: is the query related to a task the AI can do?
+If not use the None action.
 ```